freeman-lab/gl-demo-material/README.md

 #### `demo(material, [opts])`

-Provide a `material` that conforms to the `gl-scene-material` format.
+Create a demo by providing a `material` that conforms to the `gl-scene-material` format.

-Can also provide the following optional arguments in `opts`
+You can also provide the following optional arguments in `opts`
 - `opts.complex` simplicial complex to demo material with, if `undefined` will use [`bunny`](https://github.com/miokolysenko/bunny)
 - `opts.initial` initial style setting, if `undefined` will use the material's defaults
 - `opts.lights` array of lights to use in the rendered scene, if `undefined` will use a single point light